pavlosvanis/Stock-Portfolio-Management/README.md

 - Variables in .env:
   * API_KEY: The api key for AlphaVantage that will be used.
 You should replace it in .env with your own.

+- Variables in docker-compose.yml:
+  * DATABASE_URL=sqlite:////app/db/app.db: the path to the SQLite database file within the docker container.
+  * MONGO_HOST=mongod: Sets the hostname for the MongoDB service.
+  * MONGO_PORT=27017: Defines the port number for connecting to the MongoDB

 ## Routes Description:

 ### Health Check